 In the fall of 1999, the Parent Company and TE Products were named as defendants in a lawsuit in Jackson County Circuit Court, Jackson County, Indiana, styled Ryan E. McCleery and Marcia S. McCleery, et al. and Michael and Linda Robson, et al. v.
 Texas Eastern Corporation, et al. In the lawsuit, the plaintiffs contend, among other things, that we and other defendants stored and disposed of toxic and hazardous substances and hazardous wastes in a manner that caused the materials to be released into the air, soil and water.
 They further contend that the release caused damages to the plaintiffs.
 In their complaint, the plaintiffs allege strict liability for both personal injury and property damage together with gross negligence, continuing nuisance, trespass, criminal mischief and loss of consortium.
 The plaintiffs are seeking compensatory, punitive and treble damages.
 On March 18, 2005, we entered into Release and Settlement Agreements with the McCleery plaintiffs dismissing all of these plaintiffs' claims on terms that did not have a material adverse effect on our financial position, results of operations or cash flows.
-Although we did not settle with all plaintiffs and we therefore remain named parties in the Michael and Linda Robson, et al. v.
-Texas Eastern Corporation, et al. action, a co-defendant has agreed, by Cooperative Defense Agreement, to fund the defense.
 In a trial verdict rendered April 26, 2007, the plaintiffs in this case were awarded no damages from TE Products, and \$0.2 million from the co-defendant.
 Consequently, the settlement of these claims did not have a material adverse effect on our financial position, results of operations or cash flows.